Topics: Strategy

 Overarching lessons relate to both the enduring value associated with a board commitment to direct engagement with major shareholders and the ability to respond to acceptable resolutions with internal reviews and other measures intended to address shareholder concerns in as confined and restricted a way as possible.

-Michael W. Peregrine and Eric Orsic are partners at McDermott Will & Emery.
+Michael Peregrine is a partner at McDermott Will & Emery.